ContainerSolutions/runbooks/content/posts/hugo-is-fantastic.md

 end
 ```

-but the coolest part is that it has many builtin shortcodes:
+## Shortcodes

+One of the best features is that allows us to add special tags called "shortcodes":

 ```md
 {{</* youtube 2xkNJL4gJ9E */>}}